Syndorik/Resume/README.md

 ### Projects in IMT Atlantique -former Télécom Bretagne- (Brest, France)

+**Datamining PUBG**
+This folder contains my datamining project related to the Kaggle Challenge on PUBG.
+PUBG is a game where 100 people drop on a map.
+The goal of the game is to be the only survivor by killing everyone else.
+The purpose of the project is to predict the rank of each player during a game based on their statistics.
+(Python/Scikit-Learn)

 **DevOps**
 Contains the application that was deployed on OpenStack using docker.
 Contains also some scripts (Ansible and heat templates), that helped the deployment.
 (Some parts are in French) **(Docker / OpenStack)**